-Finally, complete inspection of the patient with their arms raised behind their head and then with the patient leaning forward to expose the whole breast, exaggerating any asymmetry.
+Complete inspection of the patient with their elbows raised, hands behind their head and leaning forward.
+This position exposes the whole breast, exaggerating any asymmetry.

 If the examination is preceded by a brief history-taking period, use the information ascertained to focus the inspection process, comparing the ‘pathological’ breast with the normal breast.
 For example, in a patient who is post-partum, breast feeding and febrile, be wary of a unilateral erythematous lump, with pain elicited on movement - this clinical picture would be suggestive of a breast abscess.

 Erythema appears as a superficial reddening of the skin due to local inflammation.
 This is often secondary to infection, trauma or malignancy triggering cutaneous vasodilatation.

 Scaling with pruritis and lichenification (hardening) of the nipple and/or areola is pathognomonic of Paget’s disease of the breast.
 This can be seen in ductal carcinoma in situ or invasive breast carcinoma.

 Puckering, also described as dimpling, occurs due to neoplastic invasion of the suspensory (Cooper’s) ligaments, which normally provide the breast tissue with structural integrity.
 The malignant fibrosis and contraction of these ligaments pulls the overlying skin inwards.

 Peau d’orange is breast oedema associated with an inflammatory cancer or infection.
 It is due to obstruction of dermal lymphatics and extensive axillary involvement, resulting in skin swelling between the hair follicles - thus resulting in an ‘orange peel’ dimpled appearance.
 Accompanying redness, tenderness and warmth may be apparent.